aishwaryanevrekar/60daysudacitybertelsmannai/README.md

 D23 : Started with lesson 6 .Doing python from coding ninjas

 D24: Continued with project work .Focusing on review and presentation.
 Read some blogs related to the track

+D25: Completed with presentation .Read some blogs and now doing python coding.
+21st January